 The objectives for the careers programme are as follows:

 Mrs Rawlinson can be contacted via email at email@example.com or phone via 01229 484270.
 All information will be reviewed annually.
 Next review date is September 2023.

 Measure and Assessment of Impact

 Evaluation activities are used to measure the impact of our career programme and inform future planning.
 We also make sure that our curriculum is up to date by checking it against national frameworks.
 The steps we take to ensure our curriculum has a positive impact on our students include:

 A number of events, integrated into the Academy careers programme, will offer providers an opportunity to come into the academy to speak to students and/or their parents.
 Please speak to Mrs Rawlinson to identify the most suitable opportunity for you.

-Furness College have received a few enquiries about applying for their new T Levels starting in 2021.
+Furness College are now offering T Level qualifications.
 They are available in Digital, Health, Science and Education & Childcare and are equivalent to 3 A Levels.
 If you want to find out more about studying T Levels, please take a look at the presentation here from Assistant Principal Curriculum Sue Hannan.
 There is also more information on their website: https://www.furness.ac.uk/16-18/t-levels/

 National Careers Service exam results and next steps webinars for parents and carers